Skip to main content

 Bridger Lodge is the property I'd book for a multi-family trip.
 It sits directly on Bridger Bowl Ski Area with ski-in access, sleeps 12 across four bedrooms, and has three full bathrooms.
 That last detail matters more than you think when six people need to get ready at the same time.
 Split between two or three families, the price becomes surprisingly reasonable per head.

 Pine & Powder markets itself as a ski house with direct ski-in access from Bridger Bowl, and the setup backs that up.
-It's a modern build nestled in the Bridger Pines community, just below the ski area and above Crosscut Mountain Center.
+It's a modern build set in the Bridger Pines community, just below the ski area and above Crosscut Mountain Center.
 The full kitchen means you can skip the $18 resort burgers for breakfast burritos made in your pajamas.
 A 25-minute drive from downtown Bozeman and 30 minutes from Bozeman Yellowstone International Airport, so you're not isolated, just insulated from the morning traffic.

 Alpenglow Chalet is the one for families who want space to spread out without feeling like they're camping in someone's spare room.
 Think stainless steel kitchen, gas fireplace, a dining table that seats 12, and a commercial boot dryer in the mudroom (the most underrated amenity in ski lodging).
 It's positioned near both Bridger Bowl and the Crosscut trails, with multiple decks offering the kind of mountain views that make you briefly consider relocating to Montana.
 Two washers and dryers seal the deal for families generating the laundry output of a small hotel.